Sheep-y/Modnix/README.md

 3. Mod are placed in their own folder, with optional round-trip json config managed by Modnix.
 4. Declarative mod dependencies, conflicts, and avoidances.
 Opt-in pre-splash loading and lazy loading.
 5. Extensible API for mod config, unified background logger, query game versions, get mod list etc.
-6. (Modnix 3) Plain-text scripting mods supported by [Scripting Library](https://www.nexusmods.com/phoenixpoint/mods/49).
+6. (Modnix 3) Plain-text action mods supported by action handlers, such as PPDefModifier (v1.7 and up).

 See the [Wiki](https://github.com/Sheep-y/Modnix/wiki#wiki-wrapper) for mod specs.